Ragnaroek/mithril/README.md

 - [x] implement stratum protocol (for pooled mining support)
 - [x] implement cryptonight hashing function

-## Current Status (2018-06-28)
+## Current Status (2019-01-05)

-Auto-Tuning with the bandit algorithms seems to work, with totally unexpected results on my machine (see [Reddit](https://www.reddit.com/r/MoneroMining/comments/8vp873/mithril_miner_and_autotuning_with_a/) for a detailed discussion on that).
-I am currently tweaking the cooldown_factor of the bandit algorithm.
-But this will be a long-term task, since I am not mining professionally.
+I am currently working on the hard-fork v8 update.

-Next feature implemented will be the support for GPU mining (the projects wants to be a All-In-One Miner after all).
+Next feature implemented will be the support for AMD GPU mining (the projects wants to be a All-In-One Miner after all).
-I probably will "take" the GPU-Mining code from xmr-stak or xmrig and first try to dockerize the GPU code compilation (compiling the GPU code was a big pain in compiling xmr-stak).
-The rest should be simply controlling the GPU and scheduling some mining task on it (I highly doubt that this will be so simple ;).

 # HowTo Compile, Configure and Run